 Here’s an example.
 I don’t mean it to be off-putting for some readers who feel otherwise, but describing how strong an example it is serves my point.

-I think President Obama is a tyrant, a lawless thug.
+I think President Obama is a tyrant and in some respects a lawless thug.
 I have made no secret of this view.
 He routinely dishonors and jeopardizes the nation.
 He misinforms and poisons our public debate.
+He incites and excuses violence.
 He whittles away our freedoms with ten thousand petty regulations, thumbing his nose all the while at Congress, the people, and the Constitution which created his office.
 He frustrates and insults our friends and allies.
 He arms and emboldens our enemies.
 He confuses and endangers the world.

 I have friends and neighbors who share this view.
 Most of them are less technical about it.
 Many of them are more emphatic.